 Question 8: When reporting a family’s reason for care, we have situations that do not fit any of the three allowed options (working, training/education, or protective services).
 For example, we consider job search as an approved reason to receive subsidized care.
 We also provide subsidies in cases of medical emergency when the parent is temporarily not able to care for the children.
 What should we do to accurately report these kinds of situations?

 Answer: By law, all eligible children must either 1) reside with parent(s) who are working, 2) reside with parents who are in school or other educational program, or 3) receive or need to receive protective services.
 Therefore all families should be categorized on the ACF-700 report according to one of these three allowed options for data element # 4 (working, training/education, protective services).
 Usually, there is one primary reason for care that can be documented for the purposes of the ACF-700 report.
 For example, if a parent is both working and taking classes at night, you would record the activity at which the parent spends the most time.

 Tribes have a degree of flexibility in their CCDF Plans to define certain terminology related to eligibility.
 For example, some Tribes define “working” to include limited periods of job search.
 Tribes should document in their Tribal plan, the definitions of eligibility criteria that they include in each of the three eligibility options.
 These definitions are then subject to review and approval by the Office of Child Care.
-All families must be included in one of the three legislatively defined eligibility options and, on the ACF-700 report, numbers in data element # 4 a, b, and c must add up to the total number of children served (data element # 2b).
+All families must be included in one of the three legislatively defined eligibility options and, on the ACF-700 report, numbers in data element # 4 a-f must add up to the total number of children served (data element # 2b).

 Question 9: We do not collect “income” information for some families.
 How can we account for those families in data element # 7 – number of children in relation to poverty levels?